waynesutton/merge-or-reject/README.md

   - Easy: 120 seconds, 3 rounds
   - Medium: 100 seconds, 5 rounds
   - Hard: 30 seconds, 7 rounds
-- Instant feedback on decisions
+- Instant feedback on decisions (not yet)
-- Detailed explanations for each snippet
+- Detailed explanations for each snippet (not yet)
 - Score tracking and statistics
 - Confetti celebration for perfect scores